grafana/loki/docs/sources/setup/install/helm/deployment-guides/aws.md

 ### EKS Minimum Requirements

 {{< admonition type="caution" >}}
 These EKS requirements are the minimum specification needed to deploy Loki using this guide.
-You may wish to adjust plugins and instance types based on your AWS environment and workload. **If you choose to do so, this may invalidate the guide.**
+You may wish to adjust plugins and instance types based on your AWS environment and workload. **If you choose to do so, we cannot guarantee that this sample configuration will still meet your needs.**

 In this guide, we deploy Loki using `m5.xlarge` instances.
-This is a middle-of-the-road instance type that should work for most scenarios.
+This is a instance type that should work for most scenarios.
 However, you can modify the instance types and count based on your specific needs.
 {{< /admonition >}}

 The minimum requirements for deploying Loki on EKS are: